-Description of Operating Expenses
+Description of Operating Expenses (Op Ex)

-i) S&M expenses: S&M expenses are the costs of communicating UTMD's differences and product advantages, providing training and other customer service in support of the use of UTMD's solutions, attending clinical meetings and medical trade shows, administering customer agreements, advertising, processing orders, shipping, paying commissions to outside representatives, funding GPO fees and paying the MDET in the U.S. In markets where UTMD sells directly to end-users, which in 2014 was the U.S., Ireland, UK and Australia, the largest component of S&M expenses is the cost of employing direct sales representatives, including associated costs of travel, subsistence and communications.
+i) S&M expenses: S&M expenses are the costs of communicating UTMD's differences and product advantages, providing training and other customer service in support of the use of UTMD's solutions, attending clinical meetings and medical trade shows, administering customer agreements, advertising, processing orders, shipping, paying commissions to outside representatives, funding GPO fees and paying the MDET in the U.S. In markets where UTMD sells directly to end-users, which in 2015 was the U.S., Ireland, UK and Australia, the largest component of S&M expenses is the cost of employing direct sales representatives, including associated costs of travel, subsistence and communications.
 The trade-off between higher gross profit margins for selling directly at end-user prices is higher S&M expenses as a percent of sales.

 S&M expenses include all customer support costs including training.
 In general, training is not required for UTMD's products since they are well-established and have been clinically widely used.
 Written "Instructions For Use" are packaged with all finished devices.
-Although UTMD does not have any explicit contracts with customers to provide training, it does have third party purchasing organization agreements in the U.S. and UK under which it agrees to provide hospital members in-service and clinical training as required and reasonably requested.
+Although UTMD does not have any explicit contracts with customers to provide training, it does agree to provide hospital members in-service and clinical training as required and reasonably requested.

 UTMD promises prospective customers that it will provide, at no charge in reasonable quantities, copies of videotapes and other instruction materials developed for the use of its products.
-UTMD provides customer support from offices in the U.S., Ireland, UK and Australia by telephone, and employed representatives on a geographically dispersed basis, to answer user questions and help troubleshoot any user issues.
+UTMD provides customer support from offices in the U.S., Ireland, UK and Australia by telephone to answer user questions and help troubleshoot any user issues.
 Occasionally, on a case-by-case basis, UTMD may utilize the services of an independent practitioner to provide educational assistance to clinicians.
 All in-service and training expenses are routinely expensed as they occur.
 Except for the consulting services of independent practitioners, all of these services are allocated from fixed S&M overhead costs included in Operating Expenses.
 Historically, marginal consulting costs have been immaterial to financial results, which is also UTMD's expectation for the future.

-The Medical Device Excise Tax (MDET), a component of the Patient Protection and Affordable Care Act, (known commonly as Obamacare) went into effect in 2013.
-The excise tax is 2.3% of domestic sales of medical devices listed with the FDA.
+The Medical Device Excise Tax (MDET), a component of the Patient Protection and Affordable Care Act, (known commonly as Obamacare) was effective between 2013 and 2015.
+In December 2015, U.S. legislators suspended the MDET for 2016 and 2017.
+The excise tax was 2.3% of domestic sales of medical devices listed with the FDA.
 Medical devices designed for human use are taxed, whether or not they are sold for human use, e.g. veterinarian uses or laboratory use are also taxed.
-The justification for the tax given by lawmakers was that medical device companies will enjoy greater sales as a result of Obamacare, and they therefore should share in subsidizing the cost of Obamacare.
-The evidence from UTMD's perspective is the opposite: fewer of UTMD's physician preference devices are being used as U.S. hospitals struggle to hold costs down under Obamacare.
-The impact of the tax is felt beyond 2.3%, as costs associated with administering, tracking, collecting, and paying the tax are significant.
-Direct MDET S&M expenses in 2014 were \$281 compared to \$290 in 2013, and \$0 in 2012.
+The impact of the tax was felt beyond 2.3%, as costs associated with administering, tracking, collecting and paying the tax were significant.
+Direct MDET S&M expenses in 2015 were \$283 compared to \$281 in 2014, and \$290 in 2013.